tecton-ai/tecton-http-client-python/docs/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Tecton HTTP API Client Python's documentation!
+Welcome to Tecton HTTP API Python Client's documentation!
 =========================================================

 Tecton provides a low-latency feature server that exposes HTTP endpoints to retrieve feature values and metadata from the online store.